johannschopplich/toon/SPEC.md

   - No trailing newline at the end of the document.
 - Decoding:
   - Strict mode:
-    - The number of leading spaces on a line MUST be an exact multiple of indentSize; otherwise error.
+    - The number of leading spaces on a line MUST be an exact multiple of indentSize; otherwise MUST error.
     - Tabs used as indentation MUST error.
+Tabs are allowed in quoted strings and as the HTAB delimiter.
   - Non-strict mode:
     - Depth MAY be computed as floor(indentSpaces / indentSize).
     - Tabs in indentation are non-conforming and MAY be accepted or rejected.
   - Surrounding whitespace around tokens SHOULD be tolerated; internal semantics follow quoting rules.
   - Blank lines:
-    - Outside arrays/tabular rows: MAY be ignored.
+    - Outside arrays/tabular rows: decoders SHOULD ignore completely blank lines (do not create/close structures).
     - Inside arrays/tabular rows: in strict mode, MUST error; in non-strict mode, MAY be ignored and not counted as a row/item.
   - Trailing newline at end-of-file: decoders SHOULD accept; validators MAY warn.

+Recommended blank-line handling (normative where stated):
+- Before decoding, or during scanning:
+  - Track blank lines with depth.
+  - For strict mode: if a blank line occurs between the first and last row/item line in an array/tabular block, this MUST error.
+  - Otherwise (outside arrays/tabular rows), blank lines SHOULD be skipped and not contribute to root-form detection.
+- Empty input means: after ignoring trailing newlines and ignorable blank lines outside arrays/tabular rows, there are no non-empty lines.

 ## 13. Conformance and Options